 Noodles

-Whisk with a splash of water, some soy sauce, pinch of sugar and a dash of sesame oil to make a quick, punchy noodle sauce.
+Whisk with a splash of water, oyster sauce, soy sauce or kecap manis, pinch of sugar and a dash of sesame oil to make a quick, punchy noodle sauce or try my creamy peanut noodle recipe using Jimmy’s.
+It also works well with Satay Chicken Curry served with noodles or rice.

 Creamy Satay Sauce